 - Document decisions and retain records

-- Regularly train your employees
+- Regularly train your employees and persons in a comparable position

 That's exactly what AML PROOF does — one platform that guides you through the entire process step by step, automatically generates mandatory documents, and ensures you're ready for inspection.